priyanshi374767/business-analytics-dashboard/README.md

-# Business Analytics Dashboard
+# Online Retail Analysis – Tableau Dashboard by Priyanshi

-This is my first project in business analytics as a BBA (Entrepreneurship) student.
-The goal is to visualize key metrics and derive insights from an online retail dataset.

-## 🚀 Tools Used
-- Tableau
-- Excel (for data cleaning)
+This interactive Tableau dashboard presents a comprehensive analysis of an online retail dataset.
+It was built to understand customer patterns, product performance, and revenue distribution across different segments.

-## 📊 Key Features
+## 🔍 Key Insights
-- Sales and profit trends by region and product category
+- Monthly and yearly sales trends
+- Top-performing products and categories
+- Regional sales comparison
-- Customer segmentation using filters
+- Customer segmentation using filters and KPIs
-- Interactive charts and KPIs

-## 🎯 Learning Outcomes
+## 🎯 Goal
+To practice data visualization skills and apply business intelligence concepts using real-world retail data.

+## 🛠 Tools Used
+- Tableau (for dashboard creation)
-- Basic data modeling
+- Excel (for data cleaning and preparation)
-- Creating dashboards for decision-making
-- Applying business intelligence to real-world scenarios

-## 📁 Files Included
+## 📁 File Included
-- `Online Retail Analysis Priyanshi.twbx`
+- `Online Retail Analysis – Priyanshi.twbx`: Tableau workbook with visuals and filters
-- `RetailData.xlsx`

----

-🔗 More projects coming soon!
-Stay tuned.